“Please allow me to introduce myself

 Thorn’s influence radiates outward throughout the region.
 With the restoration of nearby Gauntlgrym under the rulership of King Battlehammer, Neverwinter hopes to have a close ally that can provide it with stout armor and strong weapons.
 Trade activity is rapidly growing in Neverwinter, as word of its rebirth opens it up to shipping from the Sea of Swords, goods from the north, and coin from the south.
 With its stockpile of powerful artifacts, many seek to make the journey in the hopes of claiming the magical items for themselves.
 Adventurers come to Neverwinter seeking work and following rumors of undiscovered treasures, and often find additional employment clearing out dangerous corners of the undercity, exploring the Underdark, and escorting the ever more numerous caravans up and down the High Road.

-It is the Mayor Neverember’s hope that, with commerce and income both on the rise, Neverwinter will stand strong for its people, and that his sacrifice will be worth the cost.
+It is the hope of Neverwinter that, with commerce and income both on the rise, Neverwinter will stand strong for its people, and that Neverember’s sacrifice will be worth the cost.